 - 1/2 cup coconut milk

-- Place lamb pieces and potato in a large bowl.
+- Place lamb pieces and potatoes in a large bowl.
 Add turmeric and salt.
 Mix well.
 Cover and rest in the fridge for 30 minutes.

 - Place onion, garlic, ginger, coriander leaves and chilli in the jug of a blender with 1 cup of water.
 Process until smooth.
 Set aside.